commercelayer/commercelayer-cli-plugin-orders/README.md

 ### `commercelayer orders:pending ID`

 Send this attribute if you want to move a draft or placing order to pending.
+Cannot be passed by sales channels.

 ```sh-session
 USAGE